vection/llm_template/README.md

-## Generation By Template
+## 📝 Generation By Template
-Control your in-house LLM outputs by generating structured JSON outputs.
+🎛️ Control your in-house LLM outputs by producing structured JSON outputs.

-llm_template allows you to generate bulletproof JSON or YAML outputs from any instruction model.
-It can also generate complex schemas, working faster and more accurately in most scenarios compared to regular generate functions.
+**llm_template** enables the generation of robust JSON outputs from any instruction model.
+It can also create intricate schemas, working faster and more accurately than standard generation functions in most scenarios.
+This is achieved by injecting schema tokens into the response, compelling the LLM to generate only the values.

-### Installation
+### 🛠️ Installation
 To install llm_template, use pip:

 ```